FAQs on Student Loans

 - Part of my award includes a Federal Direct Stafford Loan.
 What are my next steps?

 - What are some of the other important details about the loan programs?
-There are processing fees!

-There are special disbursement terms for these loans!
+There are special disbursement terms for these loans:

 Your loan will be disbursed in two or more installments.
 Loan proceeds are sent directly to the University, either by electronic transmission or check.
 Loan proceeds for first-time borrowers may not be disbursed until 30 days after the first day of classes.
 You will be notified when the funds arrive.

-- What is the difference between a subsidized Stafford Loan and an Unsubsidized Stafford Loan?
+- What is the difference between a Subsidized Stafford Loan and an Unsubsidized Stafford Loan?

-The term subsidized means that the federal government will be covering the interest payments on your loans while you are in school.
+The term subsidized means that the federal government will be covering the interest payments on your loan while you are in school.
 The term unsubsidized means that the student, rather than the federal government, will be responsible for interest payments while you are in school.

 The principle plus interest for your Federal Stafford Loan will begin 6 months after graduation and you have 10 years to complete the payments.